Skip to navigation menu Skip to content

 Our orthodontists are a key part of the team.

-• Your child is likely to need orthodontic treatment to align teeth if their cleft affects the gum line (the hard palate) or the back of the roof of the mouth (soft palate).
+• Your child is likely to need orthodontic treatment to align their adult teeth if their cleft affects the gum line (the hard palate) or the back of the roof of the mouth (soft palate).

 • Orthodontic treatment helps prepare your child if they need surgery for a cleft in the part of the jaw that holds the teeth.
 The surgery is called alveolar bone graft.